imjohnbo/issue-bot/README.md

 ## Environment variables

 - `GITHUB_TOKEN` (required): the automatically generated [`${{ secrets.GITHUB_TOKEN }}`](https://docs.github.com/en/actions/reference/authentication-in-a-workflow) should be enough.
-However, because of the [limited permissions](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token) of this token, if you need to add an issue to a _user_ or _organization_ project, you'll need either a GitHub App installation access token, OAuth app token, or personal access token.
+However, because of the [limited permissions](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token) of this token, if you need to add an issue to a _user_ or _organization_ project, you'll need a more permissive token like a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

 ## Template variables